Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 Monarchs, I mean, yeah, I guess you can go.

-Yeah, go vague.
+Yeah, it's go vague.

 Yeah, that's good.